nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 int[][] x = {{10,20},{30,40,50}};
 ```

-If we want to use this shortcut, compulsory we should perform all activities in a single line.
-If we try to divide into multiple lines then will get compile time error.
+If we want to use this shortcut, compulsorily we should perform all activities in a single line.
+If we try to divide into multiple lines, then we will get compile time error.

 ## length vs length()